Vaginal bleeding normally occurs during a woman's menstrual cycle, when she gets her period. Every woman's period is different.

 - Your symptoms become more severe or frequent.

 Aspirin may prolong bleeding and should be avoided if you have bleeding problems.
-Ibuprofen is usually works better than aspirin for relieving menstrual cramps.
+Ibuprofen most often works better than aspirin for relieving menstrual cramps.
 It also may reduce the amount of blood you lose during a period.

 Irregular menstruation; Heavy, prolonged, or irregular periods; Menorrhagia; Polymenorrhea; Metrorrhagia and other menstrual conditions; Abnormal menstrual periods; Abnormal vaginal bleeding